yunidev-uk/blog/content/posts/illusion-of-research.md

 So we can see quite clearly that any number of discs over 13 is completely impossible - even if the LLM could magically produce the answer from thin air, it wouldn't be able to write it out.
 But even more interesting is that with the amount of working out the LLM is doing per step, unless it can somehow magically become far more efficient with its working out, it couldn't complete even 9 discs within the token limit.
 Given that o3-mini successfully completes the problem for 7 discs roughly half of the time - with Claude (thinking) and Deepseek R1 even sometimes completing 8 discs - these models are doing just about the best they can on this problem.

+By providing different prompts that aim to get around the refusal problem it appears that the models can complete up to [15 disks](https://www.reddit.com/r/PromptEngineering/comments/1l9o71w/solving_tower_of_hanoi_for_n_15_with_llms_its_not/) and beyond.
+That said, attempts to improve LLM performance on this problem have been somewhat mixed - for example [Iñaki Dellibarda Varela](https://www.linkedin.com/pulse/rethinking-illusion-thinking-i%C3%B1aki-dellibarda-varela-osl1e) found that Google's Gemini 2.5 Pro failed at around 8 disks, but from looking at their code it appears they weren't providing the call stack/working out done by the model previously when asking for the next set of steps, so the model would have to either guess or reconstruct at what point in the algorithm it was in addition to just solving the problem.

 ## River Crossing

 Another puzzle used in the paper is the River Crossing problem, involving $n$ actors and $n$ agents, as well as a boat that can contain a maximum of $k$ people at a given time.
 Everyone starts on the left bank of a river, including the boat.
 The aim is to transport everyone to the other side.
 The boat requires at least 1 person inside to be able to move, and an actor cannot be left with another agent unless it's own agent is also with it.